Conor-20105865/metro_system_app/README.md

 This is a simple Metro System implementation using JavaFX.

 ## Features
-none
+* none

 ## TODO

--BFS - algo
+* BFS - algo
--DFS - algo
+* DFS - algo
--Dijkstra -algo
+* Dijkstra -algo
--Selected route output as text
+* Selected route output as text
--Selected route shown on map
+* Selected route shown on map
--Checkboxes for station select
+* Checkboxes for station select
--Coords for eah station for better distance matching -CSV loader for station details
+* Coords for eah station for better distance matching
+* CSV loader for station details